How do I motivate a 9-year-old who doesn’t like to write?

 Why do such activities bring about success?
 The child can actually see and touch a toy car, taste and smell a ripe peach, or recall a story that happened to him.

-With my own reluctant son, we did Journaling … with a twist over and over again.
-Because this type of “journaling” is based on facts gathered through reading, your child won’t get stuck trying to invent details or a come up with a story line.
+Journal writing can be an effective motivator.
+With my own reluctant son, for example, we did journaling across the curriculum over and over again.
+Your kids might love it too!
+Because this type of “journaling” is based on facts gathered through reading, they won’t get stuck trying to invent details or a come up with a story line.
 It’s also much more entertaining to read and write than a report!

 Overcoming Writer’s Block

 What’s one of the most frustrating assignments you can give a reluctant child?
-Believe it or not, just ask her to “write about whatever she wants.”
-While it seems that this should be freeing for her, it actually has the opposite effect: it contributes to writer’s block.
+Believe it or not, just ask them to “write about whatever she wants.”
+While it seems that this should be freeing, it actually has the opposite effect: it contributes to writer’s block.

 - Write a paragraph of 3-5 sentences